Meloni in "sheep's clothing" in Brussels? Speculations about "alliances" against Germany

 Rome/Brussels – Giorgia Meloni’s first trip abroad as Italy’s head of government goes to Brussels.
 Meetings with Commission President Ursula von der Leyen, EU Council President Charles Michel and EU Parliament President Roberta Metsola are planned for Thursday afternoon (November 3).
 The election victory of Meloni’s ultra-right Fratelli d’Italia (FDI) had sparked concern across Europe.
 Especially with a view to the further EU course of the new government in Rome.

 “You say that in Europe people are worried about Meloni.
 What will happen?”
 Meloni asked during the election campaign – and promptly yelled: “The good life is over.”
-In her first speech to Parliament in Rome, the new prime minister committed herself to Europe.
+In her first speech in front of Parliament in Rome, the new prime minister committed herself to Europe.
 But in mid-September, Meloni declared that Italy would defend its national interests.
 Just like the others did.

 Meloni in Brussels: Has the Eurosceptic become a staunch pro-European?